rockero-cz/rockero-wiki/en/testing.md

     ->never()
 ```

-> **Pro tip:** In case you create a mock for external API integration, you should also ensure that you don’t hit official endpoints with your tests - in Laravel you can prevent these stray requests with `Http::preventStrayRequests()`.
+> **Pro tip:** In case you create a mock for external API integration, you should also ensure that you don't hit official endpoints with your tests - in Laravel you can prevent these stray requests with `Http::preventStrayRequests()`.
 After calling this method, each request without matching fake throws an exception.
 [Read more](https://laravel.com/docs/http-client#preventing-stray-requests)

 ## Fixtures